 Is MAEDA-EN Genmaicha with Matcha Loose Leaf Green Tea Right for You?

-Is this Genmaicha good for green tea beginners?
+Is this a good genmaicha for a beginner?

 As an Amazon Associate we earn from qualifying purchases.